 And the last step in this save-what-you-can approach to the end of the tomato season is to give up on the idea of a vine-ripened tomato.
 That’s a luxury that gardens with impending frost are no longer allowed.
 As soon as the tomatoes start changing color, bring them in to ripen on the windowsill or the counter.

 For a gardener like me who loves summer to a degree I cannot adequately express, this season-ending ritual is hard to stomach.
 It’s admitting that there is no longer hope of an extended summer that lingers well past what any calendar suggests and an acknowledgement that we’ve hit that phase in the gardening year when we’ve done what we can and there’s always next year.

-But it’s time to buck up, grab the pruners, maybe do a superwoman pose to work up the courage to clip with abandon and make the most of the tomatoes that are still salvageable.
+But it’s time to buck up, grab the pruners, do a superwoman pose to work up the courage to clip with reckless abandon and make the most of the tomatoes that are still salvageable.
 Beyond that, all we have is recipes for fried green tomatoes and green tomato chutney.
 I’ll take suggestions for both, by the way.
 I’m going to need them.